Posted on June 28, 2018

 Despite his comparative modern obscurity, John McCullough factors into the history and mystique of the National Theatre as much as, if not more than, any of the more famous figures named above.
 His death is the stuff of legend, a harrowing tale that has lasted the test of centuries.

-In his life, McCullough was a classically trained actor who specialized in Shakespeare.
+McCullough was a classically trained actor who specialized in Shakespeare.
 Per the most popular account of how (and where) McCullough died, before his death, he was at The National as part of a touring production.

 Following the shooting, McCullough’s body was unceremoniously buried, late at night, in the dirt-floored cellar under the stage.
+His murder however was not enough to force his withdrawal from the stage.

 The Ghost of John McCullough

 The first sighting of McCullough’s ghost was shortly after his passing.
 On the opening night of a production, his ghost was seen throughout the theatre.
 The ghost appeared to be assisting in the last-minute preparations for the opening.
 The ghost checked the props and scenery.
-Overall, his ghost seemed to be trying to help make sure the opening was a success.
+His ghost seemed to be trying to help make sure the opening was a success.

 Curiously, the ghost was reportedly dressed in the costumes of his most significant performances.
 In some accounts of the first sighting of his ghost, the spirit was dressed as Hamlet.
 Hamlet was McCullough’s first role in Washington.
 In other accounts, McCullough’s ghost donned the attire of his most famous role, Virginius, the doomed Roman centurion.